-Collection of data on F was done on the basis of request from CAEN sent by letter to operators of landfills which reported values to Waste Management Information System.
-F values range from 0.40 - 0.58, depending on the landfills.
-For landfills that have not reported F, it is taken to be 0.5, according to proposed value by 2006 IPCC Guidelines.
+Collection of data on F was done based on request from MEE sent by letter to operators of landfills which reported values to Waste Management Information System.
+F values range from 0.40 - 0.67, depending on the landfills.
+For landfills that reported very low F values, which deviate significantly from the proposed value by the 2006 IPCC Guidelines, it was suggested to check and correct the data as needed.
+For landfills that have not reported F, it was taken to be 0.5, according to proposed value by 2006 IPCC Guidelines.
+Explanations on the collection, verification and correction of F values are included in the Annual data collection plan.